Neelp20/Tic-Tac-Toe/README.md

 - iphone SE
 - pixel 7
 - Galaxy Z Fold 5
+- Surface pro 7

 **Game Board**

 Testing was done to ensure the correct messages were displayed at the appropriate time by playing the game.
-The following messages are displayed:
+The following messages are displayed(alert):

 * Congratulations, Winner is O.
 * Congratulations, Winner is X.
 * It's a draw.

-All messages were displayed as expected.
+All messages were displayed(alert) as expected.

 <!-- **Validator Testing**